Ian Michael Smith: Life and work

 Smith was born in Elmhurst, Illinois.
 A Chicago-area hospital worker approached his parents about him auditioning for the leading role in The Mighty, a feature film about a character with Morquio Syndrome.
 Kieran Culkin was cast instead, but Smith was recommended for the title role of Simon Birch (1998), a film based loosely on John Irving's novel A Prayer for Owen Meany, which also called for a small child actor.
+This was Smith’s sole acting role.

-He graduated from York Community High School in Elmhurst in 2005.
+After acting, he graduated from York Community High School in Elmhurst in 2005.
 He has undergone several operations including a spinal fusion and two bilateral osteotomies.
 He graduated from the Massachusetts Institute of Technology in 2009, and Gallaudet University in 2012 and now works as a software engineer.
 He is a co-founder of a nonprofit organization, Project Alloy, that gives assistance to underrepresented people in tech fields.
 In 2019, he joined a class action lawsuit against the City of Oakland for excluding people with disabilities from the city’s rent control program.